KoobDS/elden-ring-armor-optimizer/README.md

 ---

-These are the Method 1 optimal results for the base game (descending by total power for tiebreaker):
+These are the Method 1 optimal results for the base game (tied combinations in descending order by total power):

 | Name                              | Slot       | Weight | Poise | Power     | Special |
 |-----------------------------------|-----------|--------|-------|-----------|---------|